M. C. Setalvad

-He was awarded the Padma Vibhushan, India's second highest civilian honour by Government of India in 1957.
+He was awarded the Padma Vibhushan, India's second highest civilian honor, by the Government of India in 1957.

 Biography

-The son of noted lawyer Sir Chimanlal Harilal Setalvad, M. C. Setalvad was brought up in Bombay.
+The son of noted lawyer Chimanlal Harilal Setalvad, Setalvad was born in Bombay.
 He studied at Government Law College, Mumbai.

-He started practicing law in Bombay and eventually became Advocate General of Bombay and Attorney General for India in 1950, in the formative years of Government of India, under Jawaharlal Nehru.
+Setalvad started practicing law in Bombay and eventually became Advocate General of Bombay and Attorney General for India in 1950, in the formative years of Government of India, under Jawaharlal Nehru.

-He appeared for the government in a host of important and, at times, controversial cases.
+Setalvad appeared for the government in a host of important and, at times, controversial cases.
 He was also involved with the Radcliffe Tribunal for demarcation of the India-Pakistan border and several UN proceedings on Kashmir.
 He chaired the first Law Commission of independent India, in which capacity he not just advised the government on crucial reforms and legislation but also created a framework for the Commission’s future functioning.